MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

 1. To better display a difference between the optimized and un-optimized versions, click the **Subtract 10** button a few times and try again.
 If you add too many blue icons, you might max out the CPU, and then you might not observe a major difference in the results for the two versions.

 1. Click **Un-Optimize**.
-The blue icons move slower and with more sluggishness again.
+The blue icons should move slower and with more sluggishness again.

 ### Record runtime performance

-When you ran the optimized version of the page, the blue icons move faster.
+When you run the optimized version of the page, the blue icons move faster.
 Why is that?
-Both versions are supposed to move the icons the same amount of space in the same amount of time.
 Take a recording in the **Performance** tool to learn how to detect the performance bottleneck in the un-optimized version.

 1. In DevTools, click **Record** (![Record.](../media/record-icon.msft.png)).
 DevTools captures performance metrics as the page runs.